PowerShellYoungTeam/Find-CrimeUKMap/README.md

 # Find-CrimeUKMap
- attempt to take crime locations (from Adam's Bacons find-CrimeUK and put into map
+ attempt to take crime locations (from Adam Bacon's find-CrimeUK ) and put into map displayed in a browser.